 - What if I do not pass?

-- What if I want to take the class again?
+- What if I want more practice?
+Can I take the class again?

 - Where are your locations?

 - What forms of payment do you accept?